yangwuqi/MIT6.824/README.md

 This repository is to record my learning process for MIT6.824 course, it is a famous course on distributed systems.

-My study starts from today, 17,2,2019.
-I need to get a good intern job after about 20 days.

 The Chinese translation of 6.824's documents is here: https://github.com/feixiao/Distributed-Systems, thanks to the authors.

 The original 6.824 documents are here: https://pdos.csail.mit.edu/6.824/index.html